Dennis-Dang/OverTheWire/0_bandit/README.md

 # Bandit
 Bandit is a wargame aimed for absolute beginners to start in CTF challenges.
+These challenges are centered around learning about using the UNIX command line interface.
 In this directory, I will post my writeups for each level.

 ## SSH Information
 `Host: bandit.labs.overthewire.org`